Marriage Separation Agreement (Free Forms and Templates)

 Children responsibilities

-The separation agreement should also explain who will be responsible for having custody of the children during the separation.
+The agreement should also explain who will be responsible for having custody of the children during the separation.
 This usually depends on several factors, such as the child’s age, current school, and other programs they are engaged in.
 Although the parents may determine the party that may be responsible for the child, the decision may be changed by the court and such responsibilities established in favor of the child.

-Division of Financial obligations
+Division of financial obligations

-Signatures and Notarization
+Signatures and notarization

 Frequently Asked Questions

-a.
 Can you write your own separation agreement?

 It is possible to write your separation agreement.
 The agreement must, however, capture all essential elements and must be fair to both parties.

-b.
 How long can a couple be separated?

 A couple can remain legally separated for as long as they want.
 Married couples may choose to be separate by still remain legally married indefinitely.